jjoony93/jeonssa-HCI/DP4  Lo-fi Prototyping/report.md

 Task | Observation
  --- | ---
-Surprise Offer |
+Surprise Offer | 1.
+Customer might feel that they get disadvantage when they fail the challenge (P2, high)<br>2. customer might miss the surprise offer if there is no effective alert(P1, high)<br>3. discount rates are too high(P2, low)
-Entertainment Recommendation |
+Entertainment Recommendation | 4. wish there is a "view all" button to see all the recommended places at once (P2, P3, medium)
-Estimating Waiting time |
+Estimating Waiting time | 5. wish it has more delicate design (P1, P3, medium)

 ### Plans for Improvement (order corresponds to the list in table)